aboutmydreams/test1/readme.txt

-i am learn git and now i make as test
+i am learning git and now i make as test